tleyden/couchbase-cluster-go/README.md

 This command will delete all persistent data in the `/opt/var/couchbase` directory across all machines on the cluster.

+**WARNING - this will destroy all of your data stored in Couchbase**

 ```
 fleetctl list-machines | grep -v MACHINE | awk '{print $2}' | xargs -I{} ssh {} 'sudo rm -rf /opt/couchbase/var/'
 ```